ZelalemG/crypto-arbitrage/README.md

 # NFT MINTING CONTRACT

-This repository contains a demonestration of how we can implement NFT minting smart contract using Openzeppelin and hardhat.
-Code is written in Solidity and tests are written in plain javascript using ethers.js, Mocha and Chai.
+This repo is part of my tutorial demonestrating how we can build an arbitraging smart contract which attempts to make a profit due to token price defferences among Uniswap and Sushiswap.
+The contract trys to take advantage of Flash loans on a specific token from Uniswap LP of specific pair pool.

 This project is intended to be used as a learning reference for blockchain developers followoing the tutorial in my blog (http://zillo.one/blog/nft-minting), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and 'config' files and directories.

 ## Quick start